mqtt-tools/mqttwarn/README.md

 can see in the example, you can even specify an optional sound to be played for the individual users.
 For a list of available sounds see the [Pushover API List](https://pushover.net/api#sounds).

-You can also specify the devices that should be notified, this is a comma-separated list.
+You can also specify the devices that should be notified, this is a comma-separated list of device names specified as a single string.
 If you want to specify custom devices but don't want to specify a custom sound, you have to pass None for the sound.

 NOTE: `callback` is an optional URL for pushover to [ack messages](https://pushover.net/api#receipt).